FabianBartl/FabianBartl/README.md

 <small><sup>[1]</sup> programmed from scratch</small>

-In my recent project I programmed a local hosted movie streaming service for your own movie collection, named [Filmbibliothek](https://github.com/FabianBartl/Filmbibliothek) with Python **Flask** and **Jinja** templates as backend.
-In this project I also used a lot of **jQuery**, for example to implement custom HTML5 video controls or a client-side search function.
+In my recent project I programmed a local hosted movie streaming service for your own movie collection, named [Filmbibliothek](https://github.com/FabianBartl/Filmbibliothek).
+It is programmed with Python **Flask** and **Jinja** templates as backend and **jQuery** in frontent.

 Before that I did a lot of programming in **C/C++** for microcontrollers: e.g. [AudioRGB](https://github.com/FabianBartl/AudioRGB)